 Photography is much more than pointing a camera and pressing a button.
 This is something you realize very soon after getting your hands on a serious shooter.
-Or maybe you stumbled upon your smartphone’s manual mode and asked yourself what all these settings are.
-There is a lot to learn in this endless pit of terms, settings, skills, and techniques.
+Maybe you stumbled upon your smartphone’s manual mode and asked yourself what all these settings are.
+There is a lot to learn in this endless pit of photography terms, settings, skills, and techniques.

 Becoming proficient in photography will take more than reading this post, but you can use this as a general guide to get you started.
 In here you will find the most important terms and concepts revolving the art of photography.
 You can also bookmark this page and come back to it to refresh your knowledge.